 Ilan – I don’t think we will see a real change in terms of gender equality across the board until women have an equal seat at the table at the top of the power structure – that means our financial institutions, our government and policy making bodies, and our major corporations.
 Until then, it’s at best, nominal gains.

-Your work at CreativeChaos has focused on social change, now with your films “Casting By,” and “This Changes Everything,” are you noticing any changes in how you approach your work?
+Your work at CreativeChaos has focused on social change, now with your films “Casting By,” “Thank You for Your Service” and “This Changes Everything,” are you noticing any changes in how you approach your work?

 Ilan – I think that social action has to baked into the very beginning of the filmmaking process.
 What began as an afterthought for us once a movie was completed, is now what leads us on every project.